 The other industry receiving its well deserved share of hype lately, has been the space industry.
 Partly due to Elon Musk, and partly due to a returning fascination with the universe, we’re seeing a lot of activity up there.

-For a large part of the millennial generation, one of the most popular childhood dreams was one o being an astronaut or travelling to space.
+For a large part of the millennial generation, one of the most popular childhood dreams was to be an astronaut or travelling to space.
 As and when we grow up, we realised the space industry didn’t really grow up with us.
 The sheer cost of lifting things out of Earth’s gravity well pretty much negated any sort of human exploration for quite a while.
 While things do seem to be changing for the better, we’re at least a decade away from any sort of human space travel, let alone commercial.

 All gratitude to Virtual Reality though, because it’ll bring us the next best option.
 Space exploration may no longer be an impossible ambition for the common masses.
 SpaceVR is one startup that aims to launch virtual-reality cameras to the International Space Station (ISS), Mars, the moon and anywhere else that spacecraft may travel in the future.
 It carries the belief that everyone should be able to experience the Overview Effect.
 For those of you who are unaware of the concept, the scientists and astronauts define the realization of the fact that our planet is a tiny, fragile ball of life, “hanging in the void”, shielded and nourished by a paper-thin atmosphere, as the Overview Effect.